Nonprofits Rely on Community: How to Prepare for a Recession in 2025

 The nonprofit sector has moved on from 2020 (sort of), and in case you haven't heard, times have changed.
 Things are kinda sorta all over the place—locally and globally, financially and politically.
 And when everything is changing quickly and unpredictably, it tends to get rocky professionally and personally, too.

-So, as a nonprofit organization, how do you respond?
+So, as a nonprofit organization, how do you prepare for a recession?
 More specifically, how do your nonprofit leaders support your teams, volunteers, donors, and clients during turbulent times?
 Here are some people-centric suggestions on how to forge ahead with agility and resilience no matter what's going on in the world.

 How to take care of your people